GhostedGlass/Glassworm/README.md

 1. **Setup**: Download or paste the script into your exploit tool.
 2. **Activate**: Run the script and a GUI will appear with all the available features.

+## Why Us?

+Glassworm is designed with user convenience and reliability in mind.
+Unlike many other script hubs, Glassworm stands out because:

+-> **Thorough Testing**: Every feature in Glassworm is rigorously tested to ensure it works flawlessly before being published.
+We pride ourselves on providing a reliable, bug-free experience.
+-> **No Key System**: We believe in simplicity.
+You don't need to worry about obtaining keys or dealing with frustrating registration processes.
+Glassworm is ready to use right out of the box.
+-> **Lightweight**: Unlike bloated script hubs that are full of unnecessary features, Glassworm focuses on the essentials, providing you with a clean and efficient toolset.

 ## Important Notes

 -> Glassworm is a **standalone script hub** and not designed to be integrated into existing exploit frameworks.